spacemudd/webagent-scanner/README.md

 # Roadmap

+- Allow user to select which scanner to choose from.
 - A GUI for the web agent.
 - Web agent can be minimized to tray.
 - Allow web agent to be added to the system's startup & be minimized on boot.